opencobra/MASSef/doc/variable_list.rst

 * **rxnMets** - list of metabolties that are part of the reaction being modeled;
 * **reverseZeroSub** - list of metabolites whose concentrations are zero in the forward rate equations;
 * **forwardZeroSub** - list of metabolites whose concentrations are zero in the reverse rate equations;
-* **metSatForSub** - list of metabolites whose concentration tend to +infinity, in the relative forward rate equations;
+* **metSatForSub** - list of metabolites whose concentration is set to `assumedSaturatingConc`, in the relative forward rate equations;
-* **metSatRevSub** - list of metabolites whose concentration tend to +infinity, in the relative reverse rate equations;
+* **metSatRevSub** - list of metabolites whose concentration is set to `assumedSaturatingConc`, in the relative reverse rate equations;

 |
 * **rates** - list with all reaction rate laws (mass action);